 After Alabama Tornado, Search For Missing Continues As Recovery Begins

-In Lee County, Ala., teams are searching for 7 or 8 people still missing in the wake of an extremely powerful tornado that swept through the area on Sunday afternoon.
+In Lee County, Ala., teams are searching for seven or eight people still missing in the wake of an extremely powerful tornado that swept through the area on Sunday afternoon.

 The death toll from the storm stands at 23, with victims ranging in age from 6 to 93.
 They have all been identified and their families informed, according to the coroner.
 One family, connected by marriage and living in two homes along the same road, lost seven members.